elena-priego/elena-priego/README.md

 ### 💫 About Me:
+- 🔭 Scientist at National Center of Cardiovascular Diseases (Madrid)
-- 🔭 I’m currently finishing a PhD in molecular bioscience in Madrid (Spain)
+- 👩‍🎓 PhD in Molecular Bioscience in Madrid (Spain)
 - 🌱 I’m currently learning more about data science and improving my data visualization

 🌐 **Socials:**